Boston Christmas Tree: Tree arrival and lighting

 The tree arrives in Boston under police escort.
 In the same way that schoolchildren see the tree off in Nova Scotia, schoolchildren from Boston are on hand to welcome it to the Boston Common.

 The tree lighting takes place on the Common in late November or early December.
 The event attracts about 20,000 people and 200,000 watch the broadcast on WCVB.
 The 1998 tree required more than 3,200 man hours to decorate, as well as 4+1/2 mile of wire and 17,000 multi-colored lights.
 The 2006 tree was covered in 8,000 bulbs.

 The tree donated by Nova Scotia was placed at the Prudential Center from 1971 until 2002, when it was moved to the Boston Common because of planned development.

 Significance to Nova Scotia

 The tree is so important to the people of Nova Scotia that "people have cried over it, argued about it, even penned song lyrics in its honour."
 Lands and Forestry Minister Iain Rankin called it "one of our proudest traditions."
-A spokesman for the spokesman for the Department of Lands and Forestry said "It never ceases to amaze me how excited people get about it every year.
+A spokesman for the Department of Lands and Forestry said "It never ceases to amaze me how excited people get about it every year.
 The whole province gets excited about the tree.
 It’s a big deal."